screensavers-club/argos-docs/docs/hardware/assembly-guide/case.md

 ![Pi assembly](../../../static/img/assembly/case1.png)

-14. Insert the hex nut onto the hexagonal slot
+14. Insert the hex nut onto the hexagonal slot.
+It is advisable to use superglue to keep the hex nut secure in the slot.

 ![Pi assembly](../../../static/img/assembly/case2.png)